 We have also been doing crafts and activities to help build and maintain the excitement for back to school.
 Just like with books, crafts give us quality time to talk about things.
 She can ask me questions about what school will be like and I can share stories to help calm her nerves.

-There are some great back to school crafts out there, but some of my favorites are: this shoe print keepsake craft to go along with another Pete the Cat book, Rocking In My School Shoes, and this Back To School Countdown Chain that matches perfectly with this school bus craft!
+There are some great back to school crafts out there, but some of my favorites are: this shoe print keepsake craft to go along with another Pete the Cat book, Rocking In My School Shoes.
+This fun back to school countdown chain that matches perfectly with this school bus craft!
 She is currently stoked that she got to buy school supplies, so this school supplies handprint craft is very fitting!

 I think crafts, just like books, can help teach and help comfort kids!